seaweediman/tp/docs/UserGuide.md

 The data you have provided will also be stored safely and securely for subsequent uses, transferable to other devices too!

+### How to use this user guide?
+This user guide is a complete guide for all commands and features for HR Manager.<br>
+You can read the whole guide for a comprehensive understanding of the application.
+<br><br>
+Alternatively, you can quickly get started using the [Quick Start](#Quick start) and [Command Summary](#Command summary).<br>
+If you face any issues, you can check the details for each command under the [Features](#features) section.
+Each section has its own input table that details the requirements and restrictions of each input of that section.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start